uakbr/SharePoint-Ninja/tech-spec.md

      - If available, collect site collections, web details, users, and permissions.
      - If unavailable, proceed to CSOM.
    - **Attempt CSOM Method**
-     - Authenticate using the current user’s credentials.
+     - Authenticate using the current user's credentials.
      - Retrieve site details, sub-sites, document libraries, and user roles.
      - If CSOM fails, proceed to REST API.
    - **Attempt REST API Method**